 Etruscan Jewelry, an Ancient Goldsmith Art that is Still Relevant Today

-The Etruscans and the Art of Jewelry
+History and Art of Etruscan Jewelry

 The Etruscans were the people who inhabited an area corresponding to present-day central Italy, between Tuscany, Lazio and Umbria, called Etruria, in the period between the 9th and 1st centuries BC.
 According to tradition, the last three of the seven kings of Rome were of Etruscan origin.